jaydestro/design-patterns/distributed-counter/README.md

     ```

     ```output
-    Running Distributed Counter Consumer ...
-    Enter the Counter ID
-    41b78ede-e06f-43f1-9443-1d939d26ca03
-    Getting Counter...
+    ── Starting distributed counter consumer... ───────────────────────────────
+    What is the counter ID? ecfd48fc-002e-49cc-a355-40eaf1ea69c3
-    Enter the number of worker threads required
+    What are the number of worker threads required?
+3 ── 3 worker threads are running... ──────────────────────────────────────── Success         Decrement by 2
-    4
-    4 worker threads are running... ,hit any key to exit
+    Success         Decrement by 3
-    Success: Decrement by 3
+    Success         Decrement by 3
+    Success         Decrement by 1
-    Success: Decrement by 1
+    Success         Decrement by 1
+    Success         Decrement by 2
+    Success         Decrement by 3
-    Success: Decrement by 2
+    Success         Decrement by 2
+    Success         Decrement by 1
+    Success         Decrement by 1
+    Success         Decrement by 3
     ...
+    Failed          Attemped to decrement by 2
+    Failed          Attemped to decrement by 3
+    Failed          Attemped to decrement by 2
     ```

 1. Go back to the web application and observe the counters values change over time.